thereseanders/Workshop-Intro-to-ggplot2/README.md

 Please download the entire repository as a `.zip` file and store it locally on your machine prior to the workshop. **You will at minimum need the files contained in the `/data/` folder to follow along the day of the workshop.**

 ## Notes
+The complete workshop material will be posted by April 6 2017.
 Solutions to the homework will be posted the day of the second part of this workshop.